22 July 2022

 Contemporary Conflict Analysis: Actors, Issues & Technologies of 21st Century Warfare

-Throughout the lectures, we introduce policy approaches and instruments to deal with conflict and/or attain peace.
-All participants receive an electronic reader with the course literature at the beginning of the course.
-The reader contains a number of scholarly, policy-oriented, and operational articles, as well as specific readings on the cases.
-The lecturers delivering this Summer Course are linked to the Centre for Conflict Studies (CCS) of Utrecht University.
+This course is delivered through a combination of lectures and interactive workshops.
+All participants receive the book Theories of Violent Conflict by Jolle Demmers and a reader with the course literature at the beginning of the course.
+The reader contains a number of scholarly, policy-oriented and operational articles, as well as specific readings relating to the cases covered in the course.
+Academic lecturers and practitioners from the field delivering this course either belong to or are closely linked with the Intimacies of Remote Warfare programme and the Centre for Conflict Studies (CCS) of Utrecht University.

 EUR 860: Course + course materials